aistabci/abci-docs/en/docs/tips/spack.md

 #### Uninstall {#uninstall}

 `uninstall` sub-command uninstalls installed software.
-As with installation, we can uninstall software by specifying a version.
+As with installation, you can uninstall software by specifying a version.
 ```
 [username@es1 ~]$ spack uninstall openmpi
 ```

-Each software package installed by Spack has a hash, and we can also uninstall a software by specifying a hash.
+Each software package installed by Spack has a hash, and you can also uninstall a software by specifying a hash.
 Specify `/` followed by a hash.
-We can get a hash of an installed software by `find` sub-command shown in [Information](#usage_package_info).
+You can get a hash of an installed software by `find` sub-command shown in [Information](#usage_package_info).
 ```
 [username@es1 ~]$ spack uninstall /ffwtsvk
 ```